earlruby/create-vm/README.md

 `virsh net-dhcp-leases $network` - Shows current DHCP leases when virsh is acting as the DHCP server.
 Leases may be shown for machines that no longer exist.

-## Known Issues

-* The img files must be readable by the `libvirt-qemu` user and it must be in a directory that's readable by the `libvirt-qemu` user.